Updated December 4, 2023

 Square offers a free plan with no monthly fee—you only pay for each transaction that you process.
 It comes with a free website builder for your online store.
 You also get a free virtual terminal to accept credit card payments for over-the-phone orders.

-If you need more advanced features, Square offers three plans with a monthly fee ranging from $12 to $79 per month.[1]
+If you need more advanced features, Square Online offers paid plans with a monthly fee of $29 and $79.[1]
 The paid plans enable you to eliminate Square ads, add custom code, accept PayPal, send order-status updates to customers via text messages, and send cart abandonment emails.

 With any of the plans, you can: